 Asking for too much information in your pop-up is a mistake.
 If complying with the pop-up is too difficult, fewer people will do it.

 All you really need is an email address, but ask for their name as well.
-This allow you to personalize your messages, but it also gets better results; Neil Patel’s A/B test comparing email only pop-ups to name and email pop-ups showed that asking for both increased conversions by 17 percent and the mobile opt-in rate by 39.3 percent.
+This allows you to personalize your messages, but it also gets better results.

 How often should you be showing your email pop-up?
 Every time someone comes to the site?
 Just once?